pcal43/fastback/docs/remote.md

 # Managing Remote Backups

+An important part of any backup strategy is to keep a copy of the backup on a different computer.
+FastBack makes that easy.

+## Restoring a Remote Snapshot

-## Restoring a snapshot from a remote
+If your world gets deleted or corrupted, you can restore a snapshot from your remote backup.

+**IMPORTANT** FastBack is still a work-in-progress

+## Manually Restoring a Remote Snapshot

 1. Install `git`.
 Mac and Linux users should already have it; Windows users may need to go [here](https://git-scm.com/downloads).